sunhater/strftime/README.md

 The script uses two methods to get the text:

 - using shell command;
-- using intl `IntlDateFormatter` class and additional processing.
+- using `IntlDateFormatter` class and additional processing.

 The choice between these two methods is automatic.
-The first method is used if the system allows execution of shell commands and is the more reliable option.
+The first method is used if the system allows execution of shell commands and it is the more reliable option.
 The second method is not complete.
 I'm having trouble finding a solution for the `%V`, `%g`, `%G`, `%X`, `%c`, `%x` tags.